joshkuminski/OpenVision/README.md

 ## 2. Install requirements
 ### Windows
 ****If you do not have a gpu and want to run this in the cloud skip down to Step 3 - Cloud.****
-This utilizes Google Colaboratory- an online platform for *free* access to a gpu
+This utilizes Google Colaboratory- an online platform for **free* access to a gpu
+* The free tier has many limitations, to actaully use this it is recoommend to purchase the Pay As You Go plan and upgrade when necessary.
+Depending on

 Run the 'install.bat' file as *Administrator* located in the root directory This will install the submodules for this project along with, Python 3.8.10, and Git.
 It will also create a virtual